 Luther has one of the largest liberal arts undergraduate music programs in the United States.
 It offers a challenging curriculum that includes core courses and electives (that you choose based on your interests and goals).

 Luther’s music program is also nationally accredited, which means it’s evaluated every 10 years to ensure it meets the highest level of industry standards.
-It’s supported by 50+ accomplished faculty members that have a wide range of experience and education.
+It’s supported by nearly 50 accomplished faculty members that have a wide range of experience and education.
 Their goal is to give you the individual attention and accessibility you need to reach your full music potential.

 At Luther, you’ll study music within the context of the liberal arts.
 This means you’ll take courses that help you think critically and communicate effectively.
 With a music degree from Luther, you’ll have the education and skills you need to progress in your career.

 Whether you want a music career in teaching, performing, or conducting, having strong and meaningful opportunities to perform can help you become a well-rounded professional.
 Luther offers numerous ways for you to gain this experience.
-You can choose to participate in ensembles (including six choirs, three bands, three orchestras, two jazz bands—with some touring nationally and internationally), faculty-coached chamber groups, private lessons, recitals, and master classes.
+You can choose to participate in ensembles (including five choirs, three bands, three orchestras, two jazz bands—with some touring nationally and internationally), faculty-coached chamber groups, applied lessons, recitals, and master classes.
 Luther also stages a full opera performance each year.

 Luther’s music program graduates often choose careers in music theory/ear training, education, conducting, opera, history, composition, jazz, church music, and performance.

-Education is one of the most popular paths for music majors.
+Music Education is one of the most popular paths for music majors.
 Luther graduates have succeeded in securing excellent positions in the music education field at all levels: elementary, middle school, high school.
 With additional study at a university, music education students can also earn a degree in music therapy.

 Other graduates of Luther’s music program decide to become professional performers with national touring performances.
 Some also choose to attend prestigious conservatories and universities for graduate school to further their education.